phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 }
 ```

 We use the [`Command::new`] function to create a new [`process::Command`].
 Instead of hardcoding the command name "cargo", we use the [`CARGO` environment variable] that cargo sets when compiling the `bootimage` crate.
-This way, we ensure that we use the exact same cargo version for compiling the `bootloader` crate, which is useful when using non-standard cargo versions, e.g. through rustup's [toolchain override shorthands].
-Since the environment variable is set at compile time, we retrieve its value using the compiler-builtin [`env!`] macro.
+This way, we ensure that we use the exact same cargo version for compiling the `bootloader` crate, which is important when using non-standard cargo versions, e.g. through rustup's [toolchain override shorthands].
+Since the environment variable is set at compile time, we use the compiler-builtin [`env!`] macro to retrieve its value.

 [`Command::new`]: https://doc.rust-lang.org/std/process/struct.Command.html#method.new
 [`CARGO` environment variable]: https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-crates
 [toolchain override shorthands]: https://rust-lang.github.io/rustup/overrides.html#toolchain-override-shorthand
 [`env!`]: https://doc.rust-lang.org/std/macro.env.html

-After creating the command, we pass all the required arguments through the [`Command::arg`] method.
-Most of the paths are still marked as `todo!()` and will be filled out in a moment.
+After creating the command, we pass all the required arguments by calling the [`Command::arg`] method.
+Most of the paths are still set to `todo!()` and will be filled out in a moment.
 The two exceptions are the `kernel_binary` path that is passed in as argument and the `bootloader_dir` path, which we can create from the `bootloader_manifest` path using the [`Path::parent`] method.
 Since not all paths have a parent directory (e.g. the path `/` has not), the `parent()` call can fail.
 However, this should never happen for the `bootloader_manifest` path, so we use the [`Option::unwrap`] method that panics on `None`.

 [`Command::arg`]: https://doc.rust-lang.org/std/process/struct.Command.html#method.arg
 [`Path::parent`]: https://doc.rust-lang.org/std/path/struct.Path.html#method.parent